jdittrich/userNeedResearchBook/text/dataGathering.md

 described here: Being able to find out about new and unexpected things, reacting to them and gaining  understanding of the “how” and “why” by reacting on the situation.

-Each participant and their context is different and you can accommodate this by adjusting the research session to the context and the activities of the participant.
+Each participant and their context is different.
+You can accommodate this by adjusting the research session to the context and the activities of the participant.
 This would not be possible when asking the same questions each time.

-So you neither can’t nor should take yourself out of the research session—you will *always* have some sort of effect on the participant when you do the research.
+You neither can’t nor should take yourself out of the research session—you will *always* have some sort of effect on the participant when you do the research.

 What you should avoid, though, is influencing the participant by “suggesting” favorable answers or actions.
 Some sorts of this type of influence are obvious,